MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-classification.md

 - Recommended classification applies to Word, Excel, and PowerPoint when files are saved.

-When you configure conditions, you can use predefined patterns, such as "Credit Card Number" or "USA Social Security Number (SSN)".
+When you configure conditions, you can use predefined patterns, such as **Credit Card Number** or **USA Social Security Number (SSN)**.
 Or, you can define a custom string or pattern as a condition for automatic classification.
 These conditions apply to the body text in documents and emails, and to headers and footers.

 How multiple conditions are evaluated when they apply to more than one label: